 Financial resources to help your small business grow.

 Having ready access to capital is essential for business success these days.
 Whether it’s short- or long-term loans, crowdfunding or even funding to clean up once polluted and unusable lands, Washington State has several funding strategies to help you grow and expand.
-These, of course, are in addition to the traditional funding strategies small businesses use to fund their enterprises.
+At the Washington State Department of Commerce, our goal is to strengthen communities and one part of that is to fuel economic development in every region of the state.

 Flex Fund

-The Small Business Flex Fund was created to provide access to low-interest loans to those that need it most – smaller, local business and nonprofits who are an essential part of Washington’s goal of an equitable, widespread economic recovery.
+The Small Business Flex Fund was created to provide access to low-interest loans to those that need it most – smaller, local businesses and nonprofits who are an essential part of Washington’s goal of an equitable, widespread economic recovery.

 Small Business Loan Programs